iaanimashaun/autocdr/README.md

 2. **Processing and Analysis:** Upon uploading an image, the app undertakes the following steps:
     - Reads the image data and resizes it to 512x512 pixels.
-    - Utilizes pre-trained machine learning models to predict the cup and disc regions within the image.
+    - Utilizes pre-trained deep learning models to predict the cup and disc regions within the image.
     - Calculates the Cup-Disc Ratio (CDR) using the predictions.
-    - Generates visualizations, such as overlay images and CDR contour plots, to facilitate result comprehension.
+    - Generates CDR contour plot to facilitate result comprehension.

 3. **Results:** The app displays the computed CDR values alongside visualization components illustrating the analysis results.
-Users can view overlay images, contour plots, and more.
+Users can view the CDR and contour plots.

-## AWS Configuration

-The app integrates with Amazon Web Services (AWS) S3 to facilitate image upload and retrieval.
-Users should possess an AWS account and the requisite credentials.
-AWS-related settings, including the access key, secret key, and bucket name, are configured in the `app.py` file.

 ## Models

 Pre-trained deep learning models are central to the app's functioning, as they predict the cup and disc regions in retinal images.
 These models are loaded from specified paths and employed to make accurate predictions.

-## Image Processing and Analysis

-The core of the app lies in its image processing and analysis steps.
-Uploaded retinal images are processed using the loaded models to predict cup and disc regions.
-The Cup-Disc Ratio (CDR) is subsequently calculated based on these predictions.
-The app generates visualizations to assist in understanding the analysis results.

 ## Deployment